Icinga/icinga2/doc/4-monitoring-remote-systems.md

 Instead of using the default FQDN as node name you can optionally set that value using the [NodeName](#global-constants) constant.
-This setting must be unique on each node, and must also match the name of the local [Endpoint](#objecttype-endpoint) object and the SSL certificate common name.
+This setting must be unique for each node, and must also match the name of the local [Endpoint](#objecttype-endpoint) object and the SSL certificate common name.